-I wrote several articles about creating a dashboard for Asterisk-based phone systems like Asterisk, FreePBX and Issabel, you can find them in the following pages:
+I wrote several articles about creating a dashboard for Asterisk-based phone systems like Asterisk, FreePBX, and Issabel; you can find them on the following pages:

 How to Create FreePBX Dashboard In 10 Minutes | PBXDom

 How to Create Issabel Dashboard In 10 Minutes

 How to Create Asterisk Server Dashboard in 10 Minutes

 If you read any of them, you’ll find that they all follow the same instructions step by step except for each phone system, GUI, and menu.

 Generally, for all of them, you have to install the PBXDom collector on the Windows machine and then connect it to your Asterisk, FreePBX system.

 Some of our users reported facing the following issues and problems:

 1-All Asterisk-based phone systems (Now FreePBX) installed on Linux, having the dashboard and reports that PBXDom needs to set up and maintain the Windows box.
 Although many users did that, setting up and maintaining a Windows box, for many users, is a struggle, and they often move to another solution.